And welcome back once again, ladies and gentlemen, your guiding light.

 It always needs to be reformed.

-And they end it's just like it's just like Katrina.
+And they end, it's just like, it's just like Katrina.

 It just gets extremely frustrating.

-Plus his I mean, his he's is a radical, he's a leftist.
+Plus his, I mean, he's a radical.

 I mean, he wants to control your life.

-You are just you're your chump change.
+You are just, you're chump change.

 You're an idiot.